Daniel D. Tompkins: Vice presidency (1817–1825)

 Many New York Democratic-Republicans supported Tompkins for President in the 1816 election, but James Monroe received the party's nomination.
 Tompkins was instead elected Vice President as Monroe's running mate.
 Tompkins was re-elected in 1820.
 He served from March 4, 1817, to March 4, 1825.

 When Tompkins became Vice President, he was in poor health, due to a fall from a horse on November 3, 1814.
 His finances were also quite poor due to his unreimbursed war expenses.
 He also slipped into alcoholism.

 With poor physical and financial health, Tompkins spent much of his vice presidency outside of Washington, D.C., and made for a poor presiding officer of the Senate while it debated the Missouri Compromise in 1820.

-In April 1820, while serving as Vice President, he ran for Governor of New York against incumbent DeWitt Clinton.
-Tompkins lost, 45,900 votes to 47,447.
+Bored and restless in the vice presidency, in April 1820 he ran for Governor of New York against incumbent DeWitt Clinton.
+Tompkins lost narrowly, 45,900 votes to 47,447, but was re-elected vice president with Monroe.
 He was a delegate to the 1821 New York State Constitutional Convention, serving as its president.

 In 1823, Tompkins finally won compensation from the federal government, but he continued to drink heavily and was unable to resolve his business affairs.